-Production efficiency optimization is the primary goal pursued by every manufacturing enterprise, and industry 4.0 and industrial Internet of Things are two important means to achieve the goal.
-As factories automate data collection and communication, IIoT creates a network of interconnected machines and systems to make factories more efficient and cost-effective by IoT improve production efficiency through lean manufacturing, predictive maintenance and AI integration.
+Production efficiency optimization is the primary goal pursued by every manufacturing enterprise, and Industry 4.0 and the industrial Internet of Things are two important means to achieve the goal.
+As factories automate data collection and communication, IIoT creates a network of interconnected machines and systems to make factories more efficient and cost-effective IoT improves production efficiency through lean manufacturing, predictive maintenance, and AI integration.

 The American Institute for Quality surveyed manufacturing companies that had digitized their processes and found surprising results as below:

 How does industrial loT improve production efficiency